gvwilson/thirdbit/src/fiction/iffy/index.md

 *Sleep well,* she thought giddily.
 She had never ridden a high-speed atomic bomb before.
-She wondered how many people had, and how many of them had lived to tell the tale.
+She wondered how many people had, and if any of them had lived to tell the tale.

 She didn't realize her nose was bleeding until an alarm klaxon began to blare